LukeEmmet/molly-brown/README.md

 ### Redirects

-* `TempRedirects`: In this section of the config file, keys are path regexs and values are strings.
-If the path component of a received request matches one of the regexs, Molly Brown will serve a redirect to a modified URL using the value string as a path, using status code 30.
+* `TempRedirects`: In this section of the config file, keys and values are both path strings.
+If the path component of a received request matches one of the keys, Molly Brown will serve a redirect to the corresponding value, using status code 30.
+Note that currently redirects cannot be specified using regular exressions, only literal path strings.
 * `PermRedirects`: As per `TempRedirects` above, but Molly Brown will use the 31 status code instead of 30.